davetcoleman/baxter_cpp/README.md

 Currently it contains Gazebo simulation and pick and place MoveIt code for Baxter.
 The more stable version is the groovy-devel branch.

-NOTE: This is the ROS Hydro readme version.
+**Note:** This is the ROS Hydro readme version.
 See groovy-devel branch for ROS Groovy instructions.

-## Prequisites
+## Prerequisites

  * A Baxter with dual parallel grippers, or the desire to see one in simulation
  * [ROS Hydro](http://wiki.ros.org/ROS/Installation)